ritish-behera/VSD-PhysicalDesign/README.md

 ## Floorplanning through OpenLANE
 In the previous steps, we have already invoked the openlane tool and synthesized the netlist into specific gate configurations.
 Now we will move forward to run the floorplan command in the terminal.

-Before diving into the execution, we should be aware of the default configurations that will be used by the openLANE tool in the floorplan.
+Before diving into the execution, we should be aware of the switches and the default configurations of the floorplan during the execution through openLANE.
+These can be found in the "openlane/configuration/" directory.

+[Figure of directory]

+To view the list of switches that can be used along the floorplan command, open the "README.md" file from the list.

+[Figure of switches of floorplan]

-To get this data move to the "openlane/designs/picorv32a/" directory and open the "config.tcl" file.
-It includes all the default values for the run such as core utilization, no of horizontal metal lines, no of vertical metal lines in the grid and many more that can be seen in this figure.
+The "floorplan.tcl" file includes all the default values for the run such as core utilization, no of horizontal metal lines, no of vertical metal lines in the grid and many more that can be seen in this figure.
 One more thing to note about the openLANE flow floorplanning is that the vmetal and hmetal is always one more than what is specified in the config file.

-[Figure of config.tcl file]
+[Figure of floorplan.tcl file]

-Note: The floorplan follows a speicifc precedance order for parameters with respect to files having least priority to runs/results/config.tcl then runs/config.tcl and with highest priority to sky130A_sky13_fd_sc_hd_config.tcl file.
+Note: The floorplan follows a speicifc precedance order for parameters with respect to files having least priority to system defualts i.e. "configuration/floorplan.tcl" then "designs/picorv32a/config.tcl" and with highest priority to "designs/picorv32a/sky130A_sky130_fd_sc_hd_config.tcl" file.

-Again, the switches which can be used along floorplan command is given in the "openlane/configuration/".
-It can be seen by opening the "README.md" file from the list.

-[Figure of switches of floorplan]
+[Figure of config.tcl and sky130.tcl file]

 Now use the "run_floorplan" command in the openlane window to execute the synthesized netlist.